Matt Phillips: International career

-In May 2010, after initially being named as a standby, Phillips was called into the England under-19 squad for their upcoming European Championship Elite Qualifying Round matches.
+In May 2010, after initially being named as a standby, Phillips was called into the England under-19 squad for their upcoming European Championship Elite qualifying round matches.
 On 26 May he made his debut against the Republic of Ireland, coming on as a 76th-minute substitute for Jacob Mellis.
 Two days later he made his full debut and scored his first international goal in his next game against Bosnia and Herzegovina.
 In July 2010 Phillips was named in England's 18-man squad for the European Under-19 Championship.
 He scored a final-minute equaliser against France to send England through to the semi-finals of the tournament.

 In February 2011, Phillips made his debut for the England under-20s in a 2–1 defeat to France.
 In June 2011, he was named in England's 21-man squad for the Under-20 World Cup.
 He started all three of England's group stage games plus their final-16 game, a 1–0 loss to Nigeria.

 In January 2012, it was suggested that Scotland manager Craig Levein had been monitoring Phillips' progress, due to his eligibility through Phillips' Scottish grandparents.
 In February 2012, Levein duly called Phillips up to the Scotland squad to face Slovenia in a friendly; however, Phillips had to withdraw after suffering a hamstring injury.

 Phillips finally made his Scotland debut in a 5–1 friendly loss to the United States on 26 May 2012 at EverBank Field, Jacksonville, Florida.
 He made his next appearance for Scotland on 16 October 2012 in a World Cup qualifier, coming on as a substitute in the 79th minute in a 2–0 defeat away against Belgium.

+In March 2018 Phillips scored his first and only Scotland goal, a second-half strike in a friendly match away to Hungary to win the tie 1-0.